THE BEST ONLINE BIKE STORE RANKINGS

 Several of the stores that rate 0 just don’t poll their customers in a systematic way, don’t use one of the independent services to do so or don’t have enough feedback to conclude you should or shouldn’t shop there.
 That says to me that customer satisfaction or transparency isn’t high on their list of what’s important to them and that crosses them off my list of a store I want to shop at.

-Here are the stores I’ve rated 0 because there is sufficient feedback to reach a conclusion that their customer satisfaction level is average or worse: bike-discount.de, BikeInn, Bikester, Cycle Surgery, Evans Cycles, ProBikeKit, Planet X, Rose, Rutland Cycling.
+Here are the stores I’ve rated 0 because there is sufficient feedback to reach the conclusion that their customer satisfaction level is average or worse: bike-discount.de, BikeInn, Bikester, Cycle Surgery, Evans Cycles, ProBikeKit, Planet X, Rose, Rutland Cycling, and Wheelies.

 There are several rating services that collect customer satisfaction data and publish the results.
 I lean on TrustPilot and Google Customer Reviews (enter the store url not including the https:// or www. after the = sign, for example, competitivecyclist.com) as these are the most credible services I have found in my research.
 Occasionally they disagree; when they do I put a premium on what customers have told TrustPilot because of the quality of their feedback.